The Nightmare Before Christmas: The Pumpkin King: Gameplay

-Nightmare Before Christmas is a platform game, with exploration gameplay similar to the Castlevania series.
+The Nightmare Before Christmas: The Pumpkin King is a platform game, with exploration gameplay similar to the Castlevania series.

 Plot

 One year before the events of the film, Jack Skellington is preparing for Halloween.
-When Oogie Boogie hears from his henchmen Lock, Shock and Barrel that Jack is scarier than him, he sends them to kidnap Jack.
+When Oogie Boogie hears from his henchmen Lock, Shock, and Barrel that Jack is scarier than him, he sends them to kidnap Jack.
 They, however, bring Sally, a rag doll-like creature who is Doctor Finkelstein's new assistant and has a crush on Jack.

 On Halloween, Jack finds the town deserted and hears from the Mayor that everyone is hiding from a bug infestation.
 Lock, Shock and Barrel wreak havoc around the town.
 Along the way, Jack helps the townspeople and in return collects weapons, upgrades, and information.
 Jack learns of Oogie Boogie and that he lives under the treehouse on the edge of town.

 Jack confronts Oogie and learns that he is behind the whole mess and wants to turn Halloween into Crawloween.
 Jack and Oogie battle to decide who will rule the town.
 Oogie claims he will win and turn Halloween Town into Bug Town.
 Jack defeats Oogie and orders him to fear him and not to leave the lair.
 Jack rescues Sally, meeting her for the first time, and Halloween goes ahead as planned.
 Oogie vows to get his revenge.

+Development

+The game was showcased at E3 2005.